 If you like to play Chamber Music, do you also have excellent social skills?
 How's your Emotional Intelligence?
 The hardest part of holding an ensemble together isn't musical.
 It's getting along with the same people day after day doing work that can be tedious, exhausting and often under-appreciated.
 Throw in some travel and you've got a recipe for disaster.
 Have you learned to give and receive criticism with skill and tact?
 Both are important.
 If you don't say anything of critical substance, rehearsals will be smooth and silky.
 Of course, your ensemble will sound atrocious, but you'll all feel great during the rehearsals.

 If you hope to teach are you taking full advantage of every opportunity to learn to be the best teacher you can?
 Take that pedagogy class seriously.
 It may be the only genuinely practical class you take in college.
 Being able to recite and discuss the Beethoven Sonatas by Opus number and nickname may seem crucial at the moment, but you may wish you'd listened when your pedagogy teacher was discussing the differences between the piano methods of Faber and Snell & Hidy's Piano Town.
 You'll wish you knew names like Frances Clark, James and Jane Bastien, and William Gillock.
-Not to mention Robert Vandall.
+Not to mention Robert Vandall and Elissa Milne.

 What kind of music do you like to write?
 Can you find a way to market that music?
 With the internet available now, the opportunities for self-marketing are endless as long as you're willing to do them.
+Finding a publisher and persuading them to hire you is no longer the only way to market yourself.

 Are you someone who likes to be alone or do you like more social situations?
 Do you want to live in a big city or somewhere more rural?
 Is that location important to you?
 Do you want a relationship and/or a family?
 I gave up on the idea of a university teaching job because I was unwilling to live anywhere but San Francisco.
 Even for a year or two.
 That limited my options.
 I have colleagues, however, who are extremely happy in places I would never want to live.
 I'm thinking of Michael Gurt, Sandra Shapiro, Boris Slutsky and Thomas Hecht, to name only a few.
 These are all brilliant musicians who live places I would not.
 (Baton Rouge Louisiana, Cleveland Ohio, Baltimore Maryland and Singapore respectively.)
 One of my favorite people in the world, Frederic Chiu, lives with his wife, Jeanine, at Beechwood Arts in Connecticut.
 I could live there, but I'll have to settle for visiting.